ilsenatorov/Simple-Games/README.md

 # Bulls-and-Cows

-old game od Bulls and cows
+Old game of my childhood called Bulls and Cows, wrote this some time ago and want to make it a bit better now